TrystanW02/Active-Directory-Project/README.md

 ### Specific Machine Setups

 > :memo: **Note:** This next section will be for any specific configurations needed for the machines.
-This section will not cover initial installation settings or adding guest additions.
+This section will not cover initial installation settings.

 #### *Ubuntu Server 22.04.5 (Splunk)*
 ##### 1. Configuring the network information